toyboxsystems/storybook-contrast/README.md

 <script src="http://contrast-snippet.s3.amazonaws.com/contrast-snippet.js"></script>
 ```

+If you haven't already signed into Contrast via the addon you will need to do so and then refresh for Diff to start working.

 ## Support
 Questions or feedback?
 You can reach us at support@contrast.app or through chat in the app.